Top outsourcing destination:

 - Manulife Global Services

-When you live in the Philippines, the Manulife brand is recognizable.
-It has partnered with commercial banks in promoting its life insurance policies.
-It is a Canadian-based financial services company.
-Its products include life insurance, group life insurance, and health insurance.
+The Manulife brand is easily recognizable, especially to Filipinos.
+As a Canada-based financial firm, it has partnered with commercial banks in promoting its life insurance policies in the country.
+It also offers business solutions insurance, group life insurance, and health insurance.
 It is currently operating in 22 countries.

 - AIG Shared Services Corp.
 Philippines

 AIG is recognized as one of the pioneers of non-life insurers.
-It offers business insurance policies that would cover the health of its employees as a group.
+It offers insurance policies that would cover the health of employees in an organization.
 It originated in the United States of America and was founded by Cornelius Vander Starr in 1919.
-AIG currently outsources in the Philippines.
-Its business insurance products include Aviation, Casualty, Energy, Environmental, and Property.
+AIG currently has dedicated teams in the Philippines.
+Its offerings include aviation, casualty, energy, environmental, and property.